 Every day, we share interesting history content across a variety of social media sites.

-- Pinterest: "Pinteresting" photos and links on boards such as "Fashion Backward," "Flags at the Smithsonian," and "Critters in the Collection."
+- Pinterest: "Pinteresting" photos and links on boards such as Think Pink and Today in History.

 - Blog: Engaging posts from staff and guest authors focusing on behind-the-scenes research and object stories.
 Popular themes include You asked, We answered and Civil War 150.
 Subscribe by email if you don't want to miss a post.

 - Flickr: Eye candy from our in-house photographers, including the arrival of Mr. Peanut to historic hangover cures.

 - E-newsletter: Stay informed about museum activities, events, exhibitions, and more--both online and in the building.
 We also have newsletters for food history and jazz fans.